mackenziekbrooks/humanities-data/docs/spatial-analysis.md

-In this section, we'll learn about ways of using an
+In this section, we'll learn about ways of analyzing spatial data, through maps or similar visualizations.

 [TOC]